Design a complaints handling flow

 User task

-Fig. 201 User task
+Fig. 208 User task

-Finally, the scope must be determined.
+Finally, the visibility must be determined.
 Qflow allows you to define which application data, template roles and attached files users can see or modify during the flow and where they can do it.
 The same goes for comments, but in this case existing ones can be added or viewed.

-The data scope looks like this:
+The data visibility looks like this:

-The scope of roles is as follows:
+The role visibility is as follows:

 “Address poor attention” and “Address defective product” task